 It is impossible to overstate how consequential this Supreme Court appointment is going to be.
 The balance of the court for a generation is likely at stake (decisions like Citizens United would be overturned if the new justice disagreed with the opinion of the justice (s)he is replacing).
 Leader McConnell hoping that a Republican wins in November and that he can hold off confirming an Obama nominee for almost a full year will quickly become untenable as it is unsustainable.
 I can’t imagine Pres.
 Obama nominating someone who isn’t eminently qualified for the position.
 He could nominate someone like Jeh Johnson, who has already been confirmed by 78 US Senators, or even a US Senator like Sen. Amy Klobuchar.
 He will have plenty of options, but it is a safe assumption that he will nominate someone every reasonable person will say is more than qualified to serve on the US Supreme Court.

 Leader McConnell’s position will become untenable because we are not only electing a President this November.
-Two-thirds of the country will also be electing a US Senator (whose job it is to advice and consent on Supreme Court nominees), and there are plenty of blue state Republicans up for re-election. has 7 Republican US Senate seats rated as either Toss Up or Lean Republican (Democrats will re–take control of the US Senate with a net gain of 5 seats).
+Two-thirds of the country will also be electing a US Senator (whose job it is to advice and consent on Supreme Court nominees), and there are plenty of blue state Republicans up for re-election.
+The Cook Political Report has 7 Republican US Senate seats rated as either Toss Up or Lean Republican (Democrats will re–take control of the US Senate with a net gain of 5 seats).
 Pres.
 Obama won 6 of these 7 states twice, and won the remaining state (NC) in 2008:

 - Florida (Rubio)